mlpack/mlpack/doc/user/bindings/cli.md

         [--output_file <string>]
 ```

 A probability calculator for GMMs.
 Given a pre-trained GMM and a set of points, this can compute the probability that each point is from the given GMM.
-[Detailed documentation](#gmm_probability_detailed-documentation)
+[Detailed documentation](#gmm_probability_detailed-documentation).